 We understand ellipsis as the omission of speech within the grammatical system of a given spoken language - or, equivalently, of written or other isomorphic signaling systems of natural language - while keeping a well-defined intended meaning intact.
 Terms such as 'well-defined' and 'intended' do not exclude ambiguities.
 Just like fully spelled out utterances, elliptical ones sometimes allow more than one meaning, but to be able to talk about ellipsis, the standard view is that the interlocutors must have means to complete the missing parts so that a proposition obtains.
 Less systematic omissions such as unfinished utterances or other dysfluencies (though not linguistic fragments, which fall within the systems of natural language grammars - cf. Merchant 2004 and references including for distinct analyses) or other possible production incongruities will not be in the scope of our investigation.
 To go one step further in zooming in and delimiting current inquiry, we will start from the literature summarized in Reich (2011/19; cf. also Hankamer & Sag 1976, Johnson 2001, Merchant 2019) for synchronic purposes and additionally pay attention to the distinction between a(ntecedent) based ellipses and s(ituational) ones, where much of the current focus will reside on the former for practical reasons.
-Our goal lies in reporting on diachronic case studies and inquiring further into possible generalizations from a relatively thinly populated research landscape with regards to the historical component of ellipsis.
+Our goal lies in reporting on diachronic case studies and inquiring further into possible generalizations from a relatively small body of research literature with regards to the historical component of ellipsis.
 We will thus not be concerned with defending or disconfirming particular stands on ellipsis (for example, are different types of ellipsis to be best represented as fully articulate structures or not; e.g. as silent anaphors instead) that have been carried out in the synchronic theoretical literature (see Hardt 1999, Merchant 2019 and the references therein, among many others), but we will occasionally point out a few grey areas with respect to different levels of classification nonetheless when they interact with taxonomies that become relevant for diachronic trajectories.

 We begin with illustrating the a- vs. s-types of ellipsis in (1) and (2) respectively.
 For atypes, we occasionally use strikethroughs to indicate the relevant elliptical part.
+(As most of our examples naturally come from the literature and we leave them unaltered as much as possible, we use such strikethroughs for pure introductory purposes for readers less familiar with ellipsis to an extent at the beginning and without suggesting a particular type of analysis.)